jackreaper/jackslayer/README.md

 # jackslayer
-hi i am ew and tryig out github .. please help
+hi i am new and trying out github ..